RenataBrito/QuixBugs_report/README.md

-This project intent to analisis the QuixBugs benchmark.
-The benchmark consists of 40 programs from the Quixey Challenge translated into Python programing language.

 # Quickbugs Report

 This project intent to analisis the QuixBugs benchmark.
 The benchmark consists of 40 programs from the Quixey Challenge translated into Python programing language.